Day 10 of a Year Long Road Trip Along America’s Scenic Byways

 If I had a redo day, this would be it.
-I’m not going to complain since Scout is doing well, and I’m unemployed and homeless, but I have to say all my mishaps resulted in a frustrating day.
-I began the morning in the park where I camped last night.
+I’m not going to complain since Scout is doing well after a few days of struggling, but I have to say all my mishaps resulted in a frustrating day.
+I began the morning in the Brown County State Park where I camped last night.
 The park is almost 16,000 acres and the largest in Indiana.
 It had three separate entrances…the southern one was specifically for horse campers.
-The entrance I came through had a covered bridge.
-I drove for miles within the park.
-It was quite nice.
+The entrance I came through had a covered bridge and afforded a lovely drive for miles through the park.

 As I said yesterday, I finally had cell service, so I opted to go caching to make up for lost time in Missouri and Illinois.
 The geocaching website showed 5 caches around Ogle Lake.
 After reviewing the trail map, I opted for trail #7, the Ogle Lake Trail.
 The first cache, which I found, ended up being on the upper ridge and I had to climb up a steep, slick incline to get to it.
 I tried with the dogs, to no avail, so I tied them to a tree, ran up there, signed the log, and ran back.

 In the process, I rolled my ankle, but it seemed fine.
 We proceeded along the 1.2 mile loop to the area where the next cache was supposed to be.
 It was on trail #4, 500 feet from trail #7 in a hollow tree.
-I searched and searched and then decided to reference the logs as the logs state if other cachers found it or not.
+I searched and searched but did not succeed.
+As a result, I referenced the cache logs to see if others had trouble.
 At least 4 in a row didn’t find it, but the last person said he did.
-Huh, well I looked in every hollow tree in the vicinity, it was getting hot, and the dogs were going to need water soon, so I aborted the search…there were a handful more in the area, or so I thought.
-Anytime I got near one, the GPS always showed them hidden up on the ridge, thus virtually none of the caches were on trail #7.
-Ok, so if that is the worst part of your day…not so bad…there were other places in the park.

 T.C.
 Steele State Historic Site